Vikrama Chola: Recovery of Kerala

-Vikrama Chola also oversaw the Chola recovery of the Chera Perumal kingdom (in present-day Kerala).
-It seems that Jatavarman Parakrama, the Chola-Pandya, carried out the Kerala campaigns for his Chola overlord.
-The Chola-Pandya captured the Ay country and Venadu (the Kupaka), defeated and levied tribute from the Chera Perumal and visited the famous Anantapuram Temple.
-The Chera Perumal Rama Kulashekhara is remembered in a record dated in the regnal years of Vikrama Chola from the Thiruvalanjuli temple (1122 AD).
+Vikrama Chola also oversaw the Chola recovery of the medieval Chera kingdom (in present-day Kerala) between c.
+1102 and c.
+1118.
+It seems that Jatavarman Parakrama, the Pandya, carried out the Kerala campaigns for his Chola overlord.
+The Cholas captured the Ay country and Venadu (the Kupaka), and defeated and levied tribute from the Chera king.
+The last Chera ruler of Kerala, Rama Kulashekhara, is fondly remembered by a Chera princess in a record dated in the regnal years of Vikrama Chola from the Thiruvalanjuli temple (1122).

 Personal life

 Vikrama Chola was a great devotee of Siva and greatly patronised the temple at Chidambaram.
-In 1128 C.E. he signalled his devotion by allocating the entire revenue of the year to the upgrade and extension of the temple.
+In 1128 he signaled his devotion by allocating the entire revenue of the year to the upgrade and extension of the temple.
 He had the main Vimana of the temple and the roofs of the passages around the main deity covered with gold.
 He had a palace built near the temple and spent much of his time there.
 We have many important people making donations to various temples during his reign.
 The most characteristic title of Vikrama Chola was Tyagasamudra – the ocean of sacrifice, which is found in his inscriptions and in Vikramacholan Ula.
 We know the titles of three of his queens: Mukkōkilānadigal, Tyagapataka and Neriyan Madeviyar.
 Of his sons we only know of Kulothunga Chola II who succeeded him on the throne.

 Religious contribution

-Vikrama Chola built a Siva temple at Ulagalanda Chola Mangalam (now renamed as Kalavai in Vellore district), this temple sivan is suyambu, A nataraja statue made by a pancha-loha, this is similar to Chithambaram Nataraja statue, kovil constructed using green stones (patchai kal).
+Vikrama Chola built a Siva temple at Ulagalanda Chola Mangalam (now renamed as Kalavai in Vellore district).
+This temple sivan is suyambu.
+A nataraja statue was made by pancha-loha, similar to Chithambaram Nataraja statue.
+Kovil's outer wall was constructed using green stones (patchai kal).

 Officials

 General Naralokaviran alias Ponnambalakuttan continued to serve Vikrama Chola after Kulottunga I. One of the vassals in the Andhra country was Madhurantaka Pottapi Chola, the son of Siddharasa.
-The officer claimed descent from the legendary Karikala Chola in epigraphs (Carana saroruha etc.).
+The officer claimed descent from the legendary Karikala Chola who raised the banks of Kaveri in epigraphs (Carana saroruha etc.).